 I’ll admit I sorta panicked at this moment.
 I had never been to this location and Scott had just received a phone call from a friend with a flat tire too and was requesting some assistance from Scott.
 Needless to say our time together was becoming shorter by the second.
 As is true with most editorial shoots, this shoot had a lot going on that was out of my control.
 I decided that I had been through this before and my best option would be to keep it simple.
 Instead of panicking I decided to look for the best natural lighting situations I could find.
 Looking around the horse stall area I noticed really nice light hitting a row of beautiful wooden slats on the side of a stall.
 I put Scott in the shadow created by this stall.
 By doing this I put him into what’s called subtractive lighting.
 Then with the help of the writer, I bounced the sunlight coming from around the corner of the stall back onto Scott’s face with my reflector.
 Bouncing just enough light onto Scott to fill in the shadows on around his eyes.
 In the end I was able to shoot several different poses and locations in a matter of about 20 min.
 The fact I didn’t have to use my lighting gear meant helped with that because I could shoot a lot faster.
 Here’s the image the magazine chose to go with.

-The Shot In My Book
+The Shot In My Portfolio